Home » Carbon Monoxide Poisoning in Parrots (CO Risk in Pet Birds)

 If so, put one carbon monoxide detector upstairs and downstairs to ensure you’re quickly alerted.

 A carbon monoxide detector is a small, wall-mounted appliance that resembles a smoke detector.
-CO has no smell, taste, or color, so you rely on a detector to sound the alarm if there’s gas in the home.
+CO has no smell, taste, or color, so you rely on a sensor to sound the alarm if there’s gas in the home.